chris-revell/sfi_migration_mechanistic_model/readme.txt

 initial_lat - Latitude of breeding location
 initial_lon - Longitude of breeding location
-a           - Relative contribution of wind potential to total potential where contribution of chlorophyll is 1 b           - Relative contribution of breeding ground attraction potential to total potential where contribution of chlorophyll is 1 c           - Exponential factor for variation of breeding ground attraction with time kT          - Effective temperature of bird - high value increases randomness in path, lower value collapses to lowest energy state. start_month - Start month (range 1-12) defines the end of the breeding season when birds leave the breeding colony, whose position is defined by initial_lat and initial_lon end_month   - (Optional) specifies when to stop simulation if a full year is not required run         - Run label (integer) for when multiple runs with the same set of parameters are performed
+a           - Relative contribution of wind potential to total potential where contribution of chlorophyll is 1 (b           - Relative contribution of breeding ground attraction potential to total potential where contribution of chlorophyll is 1)
+(c           - Exponential factor for variation of breeding ground attraction with time) kT          - Effective temperature of bird - high value increases randomness in path, lower value collapses to lowest energy state. start_month - Start month (range 1-12) defines the end of the breeding season when birds leave the breeding colony, whose position is defined by initial_lat and initial_lon end_month   - (Optional) specifies when to stop simulation if a full year is not required run         - Run label (integer) for when multiple runs with the same set of parameters are performed

-Things left to do:
-  - Improve chlorophyll potential.
-Restrict distance over which chlorophyll can exert attraction?
-Remove inland lakes without thresholding?
-Restrict to southern hemisphere data?

 Compile fortran subroutines with: f2py -c -m fortran_subroutines fortran_subroutines.f95